jayacotton/inettools-z80/README.md

 wget:  This will allow cp/m users to load programs onto there CF card etc using http protocol.

-NOTE:  the time code uses nvram in the RTC to store operational data.
+NOTE:  the time code uses (nvram or FRAM, and later a disk file) in the RTC to store operational data.
 Since there are 32 locations in nvram and I use 12, things are a bit tight.
+Note: FRAM has 8k of space.

 today:  This is code cribed from the z88dk/examples/today.c.
 I modified it to work with the rc2014 RTC and timer code.
 I.e. get the UNIXEPOCH as adjusted for time zone and